ofek-b/vomBuch-insAnki/README.md

 1. Markings for which no translation/lemma was found (~5%) are written in the path specified in the profile (so you can add them manually when you're bored).

 ## Notes
-* Only thing preventing this to run on Windows is SFST (only exists for Linux and Mac)
+<sup>1</sup> SFST does not exist for Windows, from what I've checked.
+This code was only tested on Ubuntu 18.04/20.04 with python 3.8.

-<sup>1</sup> For some reason, installing Anki this way rather than from the tar archive in their website saves problems when calling `anki` from python (It's a different version, as this one lacks dark mode).
+<sup>2</sup> For some reason, installing Anki this way rather than from the tar archive in their website saves problems when calling `anki` from python (It's a different version, as this one lacks dark mode).